-(a) assessing needs;

-(b) [facilitating eligibility determination for persons with developmental disabilities] assisting in the submission process of the application for assistance and yearly recertification to the local income support division (ISD) office;

-directing the person-centered planning process; (c)

-(d) advocating on behalf of the eligible recipient;

-[coordinating service delivery under state plan;] coordinating waiver and state (e) plan service delivery and collaborating with managed care organization care coordinators;

-assuring services are delivered as described in the ISP;

-(g) maintaining a complete current central eligible recipient record (e.g. ISP, ISP budget, level of care documentation, assessments):

-(h) health care coordination:

-assuring cost containment by preventing the expense of DDW services from (i) exceeding a maximum cost established by DOH and by exploring other options to address expressed needs. (j)

-Case managers must:

-(i) evaluate and monitor direct service through face-to-face visits with the eligible recipient to ensure the health and welfare of the eligible recipient, and to monitor the implementation of the ISP:

-- (ii) support informed choice; - (iii) support participant self-advocacy;

-(iv) allow participants to lead their own meetings, program and plan development;
+- (a) assessing needs; - (b) facilitating eligibility determination for persons with developmental disabilities; - (c) directing the person-centered planning process; - (d) advocating on behalf of the eligible recipient; - (e) coordinating service delivery; - (f) assuring services are delivered as described in the ISP; - (g) maintaining a complete current central eligible recipient record (e.g. ISP, ISP budget, level of care documentation, assessments); - (h) health care coordination; - (i) assuring cost containment by preventing the expense of DDW services from exceeding a maximum cost established by DOH and by exploring other options to address expressed needs. - (i) Case managers must: - (i) evaluate and monitor direct service through face-to-face visits with the eligible recipient to ensure the health and welfare of the eligible recipient, and to monitor the implementation of the ISP; - (ii) support informed choice; - (iii) support participant self-advocacy; - (iv) allow participants to lead their own meetings, program and plan development;

-increase an individual's experiences with other paid, unpaid, publicly-(v) funded and community support options;
+(v) increase an individual's experiences with other paid, unpaid, publiclyfunded and community support options;

-increase self-determination; (vi)

-demonstrate that the approved budget is not replacing other natural or (vii) and non- disability specific resources available;
+- (vi) increase self-determination; - (vii) demonstrate that the approved budget is not replacing other natural or non- disability specific resources available; and